Cluster SAN (optional)

 A storage on a SAN network is called iSCSI Target, a Client which connects to iSCSI Target is called iSCSI Initiator.

-In my home lab, gateway will be the iSCSI Target and node1-node6 will be the iSCSI Initiators.
+In my home lab, one of the nodes, san, can be configured as iSCSI Target and the rest of the nodes nodeX will be the iSCSI Initiators.

 +----------------------+ | +----------------------+